So you're buying a new computer for Architecture School

 Now, actually buying the thing.
 Five paths, depending on where you’re coming from.

-The first question isn’t what should I buy, it’s do I actually need to buy anything?
 If you’ve got a laptop from the last three or four years with 16 GB of RAM and an SSD, you’re probably fine for first year.
 First year is mostly drawing, writing, sketching, a bit of modelling in Rhino or SketchUp, maybe some light Photoshop and InDesign.
 None of that needs a powerhouse.
+The moment to buy is when your current machine starts genuinely getting in the way — when Rhino models chug, when renders take overnight, when you can’t have Revit and a browser open at the same time.
+That’s the trigger.
+Not a week before semester one starts.

 For the processor, anything in the current generation of Intel Core Ultra or AMD Ryzen will be fine.
 Single-core speed matters more for architecture software than core count does, so don’t get seduced by a spec sheet that lists 24 cores at a lower clock speed.